vitalab/vitalab.github.io/article/_posts/2020-06-04-parallelization.md

 ## Model parallelism

 Some claim that model parallelism consists in partitioning the network across multiple devices; this is incorrect.
 Model parallelism consists in executing multiple **parallel branches** of a network on multiple devices.
-Not all network or layer types can benefit from this form of parallelism: notably, a typical CNN architecture are considered incompatible.
+Not all network or layer types can benefit from this form of parallelism: notably, most CNN architectures are considered incompatible.

 However, there exist examples of CNNs containing multiple "towers", where convolutional layers are executed in parallel, with reduced communication between the towers.
 AlexNet is a well known example: